How to Make the Move Easier On Your Kids

-Moving to a new home can be tough and terrifying for a child, especially if he is too young to understand what it actually means.
+Moving to a new home can be tough and terrifying for a child, especially if they are too young to understand what it actually means.
 Here are a few ways to help make the move easier on your kids and ensure that the transition happens as smoothly as possible.

 Start talking to them about the move at least a month before so that they have time to get used to the idea.
 Help them understand that moving does not necessarily mean that you will be leaving behind everything near to you.